hystrath/hystrath.github.io/how-tos-cfd-fleming/how-tos-cfd-fleming-thermophysical.md

 ---
 ## 1) Species thermophysical properties

 The species thermophysical properties are given in the <dict>thermoDEM</dict> dictionary.
+Each species presents three subdictionaries: <subdict>specie</subdict>, <subdict>thermodynamics</subdict>, and <subdict>transport</subdict>.
 For the nitrogen molecule, it is defined as follows

 ```c++
 N2